atom/atom-space-pen-views/README.md

 * `item` The model item being rendered.
 This will always be one of the items previously passed to `::setItems`.

 Returns a String of HTML, DOM element, jQuery object, or View.
+Note the root element must be an `li`.

 #### `::confirmed`